Who Must Report

 Note: For after hours reporting, call 1-800-973-2867.

-Upon arrival at each port or place in the United States, the master shall report the fact of arrival to the nearest Customs and Border Protection port of entry.
+Upon arrival at each port of entry in the United States, the master shall report the fact of arrival to the nearest Customs and Border Protection port of entry.
 Foreign flagged yachts in possession of a cruising license shall not engage in trade or violate the laws of the United States in any respect.
 Applications for cruising licenses are to be obtained from the CBP port director at the first port of arrival in the United States.

 Failure to Report